Cervical Cone Biopsy Doctor in Austell, GA

 What is the success rate of a Cervical Cone Biopsy?

-If your primary care doctor or obstetrician-gynecologist has recommended that you have a cervical cone biopsy due to results on a pelvic exam or Pap smear, our board-certified gynecologist at Cobb Women’s Health in Austell, GA, would be pleased to provide that for you.
+If your primary care doctor or gynecologist has recommended that you have a cervical cone biopsy due to results on a pelvic exam or Pap smear, our board-certified gynecologist at Cobb Women’s Health in Austell, GA, would be pleased to provide that for you.
 We have several different options available for cervical cone biopsies.
 To give you a better idea of what a cervical cone biopsy entails, we have also provided some answers to commonly asked questions about cervical cone biopsies below.

-A cervical cone biopsy, or cervical conization, is a surgical procedure that removes a cone-shaped piece of tissue from the cervix located in the endocervical canal between the uterus pathway and vaginal canal.
+A cervical cone biopsy, or cervical conization, is a surgical procedure that removes a cone-shaped piece of tissue from the cervix located in the endocervical canal between the uterus pathway and the vaginal canal.
 The piece of cervical tissue is then examined under a microscope for abnormal cervical cells, also known as cervical dysplasia.
 A cervical cone biopsy can be performed using any of the following:

 • Carbon dioxide (CO2) laser